-Effectiveness: All General Services, Engineering, Building, and Planning staff involved in the early review of proposed development projects have a working understanding of NPDES requirements and LID concepts and techniques.
-Effectiveness is to be determined since there have not yet been any projects entitled (or built) that incorporate any LID features.
-The goal is to achieve an Outcome Level 5 - Improving Runoff Quality.
+Effectiveness: All General Services, Engineering, Building, and Planning staff involved in the early review of proposed development projects has a working understanding of NPDES requirements.
+Outcome Level 5 - Improving Runoff Quality has been achieved.

 7.a.
-(New) Educate Planning Commission and City Council about Low Impact Development (LID) concepts and techniques that are required under the City's Stormwater Discharge Permit.
+(New in 2009-2010) Educate Planning Commission and City Council about Low Impact Development (LID) concepts and techniques that are required under the City's Stormwater Discharge Permit.
 (Old) Educate Planning Commission and City Council about Low Impact Development (LID) concepts and techniques so they are prepared to properly evaluate projects that incorporate LID.